Importance of Therapy Discharge Summaries

 - Treatment Overview: Engaged in weekly cognitive-behavioral therapy sessions focusing on coping strategies.

-- Progress Assessment: Significant reduction in anxiety symptoms, as evidenced by self-reported measures and therapist observations.
-Goals of improved coping skills have been met.
+- Progress Assessment: Significant reduction in anxiety symptoms, evidenced by self-reported measures and clinician observations.
+Goals for improved coping skills have been met.

-- Recommendations: Continue with mindfulness practices; consider joining a support group.
+- Recommendations: Continue mindfulness practices; consider joining a support group.

 - Next Steps: Follow-up appointment scheduled for three months; referral to a psychiatrist for medication management if needed.